Riker started to speak as soon as the door closed, but Picard held up a hand. He was speaking to himself; inaudibly at first then louder.

 Crusher stood to attention and gave a mock salute, "Yes, Sir!"

-Neither of them planned their next actions, their quick kiss on the mouth had a volition all of its own.
-Both were surprised at its occurrence but not unhappy.
+Neither of them planned what happened next, their brief kiss on the mouth had a volition all of its own.
+Both were surprised at its occurrence but neither was unhappy.

-There was now more of a sparkle in her eye."Till later then Captain?"
+Picard noticed more of a sparkle in her eye.
+"Till later then Doctor."

-After she'd gone, Picard remained where he was, memorising the feel of her lips against his.
+After she'd gone, he remained where he stood memorising the feel of her lips against his.

 +++

-Later that morning, Leadbetter had started running practical training classes on the bridge.
-To avoid unecessary contact with him Picard retreated to his quarters and continued his study of the manual.
-It therefore fell to Riker to deal with any problems Leadbetter might cause.
-It wasn't long before three complainants had cornered him in the Ready Room.
-One was the normally easy-going Chief Engineer.
-Riker could have managed easily if the other two hadn't been Dr Crusher and Counselor Troi.
-Will backed into the fish tank as the two women advanced on him.
-Deanna's tirade was still in full flow.
+Later that morning, Leadbetter started running practical training classes on the bridge.
+To avoid unnecessary contact with him Picard retreated to his quarters and continued his study of the manual.
+It therefore fell to Commander Riker to deal with any problems Leadbetter might cause.

 "The man just won't listen.
 I've tried telling him the Enterprise isn't like other ships but he doesn't want to know.
 If he's on the bridge for much longer he could do some real damage.
 Where's the Captain?
-Does he know what Leadbetter's doing?"
+Does he know what Leadbetter's up to?"

 Riker nodded towards Geordi.